-Cabinet work-To include the following elements of joinery: housed joint, mortise and tenon, dovetail and miter joints, also rabbeting, grooving, assembly of parts, smoothing and finishing and fitting hardware.
-The work will consist of some simple models involving the elements of joinery, besides a more elaborate piece of furniture, which has been designed by the student, and made from his own drawings.
+Cabinet work-To include the following elements of joinery: housed joint, mortise and tenon, dovetail and miter joints; also rabbeting, grooving, assembly of parts, smoothing

 Wood turning-Simple spindle turning and face plate turning.
 Each student should make at least one finished piece of work in the lathe, in addition to the necessary practice turning.
-It may be a candlestick, ring tray, circular taboret, or set of table legs.
+It may be a candlestick, ring tray, or circular tabouret, or set of table legs.